 top of page

-I love hearing people say that Journalism used to be better and more "fact based".
+I love hearing people say that Journalism used to be better and more "fact based" at some previous moment in history.

 CHALLENGE!